Laser Treatment for Toenail Fungus

 In addition, we frequently use the laser in combination with a topical antifungal medication.
 This approach in conjunction with thinning the nail plate at the time of treatment is a highly effective approach to eradicating nail fungus.

-- No anesthesia is required, and treatment is painless (only a warm sensation in the toe is experienced)
+- No anesthesia is required, and treatment is often painless (only a warm sensation in the toe is experienced)

 - There are no known lasting side effects (unlike with oral medications)